 Committee Meetings are scheduled at appropriate points to address matters on a timely basis.
 Written agenda and materials are distributed in advance to allow for meaningful review and full discussion during meetings.
 Minutes of the Committee meetings are provided to the Board.
-The Compliance Committee, Chief Governance Officer & Compliance Officer and the management team of Finance, Legal, Internal Audit including those of the Subsidiaries are regularly invited to Committee meetings to discuss updates in regulatory developments, financial reporting, tax and compliance matters.
-The Committee reviewed and discussed the Company's financial performance, annual budget, strategic issues, equity investments, risk management, conflict-of-interest, related party accounts, tax planning, equity issues and market/ industry developments.
+The Compliance Committee headed by the Compliance Officer and the management team of Finance, Legal, Internal Audit and the Subsidiary are regularly invited to Committee meetings to discuss updates in regulatory developments, financial reporting, tax and compliance matters.
+The Committee reviewed and discussed the Company's financial performance, annual budget, strategic issues, equity investments, risk management, conflict-of-interest, related party accounts, tax planning, equity issues and market/industry developments.